Insulet Corp at Raymond James Institutional Investors Conference

 Jayson Tyler Bedford - Raymond James & Associates, Inc., Research Division - Senior Medical Supplies and Devices Analyst

 All right.
-Good afternoon.
-I think we're going to get started.
-Thanks, and welcome again to the second day here at the 40th Annual Raymond James Institutional Investors Conference.
-I'm Jayson Bedford, the medical device analyst.
-It's really our pleasure to have with us the senior management team of Insulet.
-Shacey Petrovic, the company's CEO, will be giving the presentation.
-So I'll hand it over to Shacey.
+Good morning.
+I think we'll get started.
+Welcome to the 41st Annual Raymond James Institutional Investors Conference.
+My name is Jayson Bedford.
+I'm one of the medical device analyst here at Ray J. It's our privilege to have with us the senior management team from Insulet.
+They've been a loyal participant in this conference for many years.

+With us, we have Head of Investor Relations and Corporate Communications, Deb Gordon; CFO, Wayde McMillan; and the CEO, Shacey Petrovic.
+So I will hand it off to Shacey, and we'll have the breakout downstairs in, I think, Amarante 5.

 Shacey Petrovic - Insulet Corporation - President, CEO & Director